lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io.md

 * link to a resource describing the [Gaming Product](../link-relationships/gaming-product).
 * link to a resource describing the [Reference Draw](../link-relationships/reference-draw)
 * optionally, a link to a resource describing the [Gaming Product Draw View](../link-relationships/gaming-product-draw-view) if this should be needed
+* link to a resource describing the [Betting Scheme](../link-relationships/betting-scheme) that defines valid bets for the pool
+* link to a resource describing the [Winning Scheme](../link-relationships/winning-scheme) that defines how winning classes and winnings are computed for the pool
 * the [Opening Time](../properties/opening-time) of the pool in ISO 8601 format at second level precision, preferably in UTC.
 * the [Closing Time](../properties/closing-time) of the pool in ISO 8601 format at second level precision, preferably in UTC.
 * the [Fail-safe Time](../properties/fail-safe-time) of the pool in ISO 8601 format at second level precision, preferably in UTC.